 The trust's primary sources of capital will be the net proceeds from the sale of the notes.
 See "Formation of the Trust-Capitalization of the Trust" in this prospectus supplement.

-The trust's primary sources of liquidity will be collections on the trust student loans, as supplemented by amounts on deposit in the collection account, the reserve account and, through the July 2006 distribution date, the capitalized interest account, and any payments received from the cap counterparty under the interest rate cap.
+The trust's primary sources of liquidity will be collections on the trust student loans, as supplemented by: